LizardByte/Sunshine/docs/source/about/usage.rst

       .. seealso::

-         See :ref:`remote-ssh-headless-setup` on how to setup a headless streaming server without autologin and dummy plugs (X11 + NVidia GPUs)
+         See :ref:`Remote SSH Headless Setup <about/guides/linux:Remote SSH Headless Setup (Experimental)>` on how to setup a headless streaming server without autologin and dummy plugs (X11 + NVidia GPUs)

 #.
 Configure Sunshine in the web ui